bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 You can add a *condition* to a breakpoint in the :ref:`debugger-breakpoints-view`.
 If you do so, the breakpoint is only active if the expression evaluates to `true` and will then suspend the execution.
-In the expression, you have access to the ``in`` variable and all other variables in the context of the process step.
+In the expression, you have access to all variables in the context of the process step, including ``in``.

 **Disable a breakpoint**

-You can disable a specific breakpoint over the :ref:`debugger-breakpoints-view` or by clicking on the breakpoint in the :ref:`process-editor`.
+You can disable a specific breakpoint in the :ref:`debugger-breakpoints-view` or by clicking on the breakpoint in the :ref:`process-editor`.
 It is also possible to disable all breakpoints in the :ref:`debugger-breakpoints-view`.